kjeldsen-game/monorepo/documentation/Writerside/topics/Setup.md

 https://www.jetbrains.com/idea/download/#section=windows

 For every installation, we need to follow the instructions in ich site.
-When we have everything, we just have to follow the README on local-env.
+When we have everything, we just have to follow [Local Development](LocalDevelopment.md).